kevancress/MeasureIt_ARCH/docs/docs/tutorials/export_dxf.md

     Until Autodesk decides to meaningfully impliment open exchange file formats and well documented open standards, propper interoperability is nearly impossible to achieve...

-    <sub> ...but Autodesk will never do this because their business model relies on monopolistic practices that keep users dependant on their software ecosystem... </sub>
+    <sub> ...but Autodesk will never do this because their business model relies on monopolistic practices that keep users and entire industries dependant on their software ecosystem... </sub>

 ## Enabling DXF options:
 DXF options can be enabled in the MeasureIt_ARCH settings panel of blender's Scene settings, by ticking the box labled "Show DXF Options"